Jagamantra/studio/README.md

 This file (`projectConfig`) controls fundamental aspects of the application:

 -   **`appName: string`**:
-    *   Sets the application's name, displayed in the header, browser title, and other UI elements.
+    *   Sets the application's name.
+This name is displayed in the main application header, browser tab titles (dynamically), and potentially other UI elements.
-    *   Dynamically updated via the ThemeProvider and `ThemeSwitcher` component if changed at runtime (e.g., through Config Advisor page).
+    *   It's loaded by the `ThemeProvider` and can be updated at runtime (e.g., via the Config Advisor page), with changes reflected application-wide and persisted in Local Storage.
 -   **`appIconPaths: string[]`**:
     *   An array of SVG path `d` attributes that define the application's main icon.
-This icon is rendered dynamically in the header (e.g., `components/layout/header.tsx`) and potentially other places like the auth layout.
+This icon is rendered dynamically in the header (`components/layout/header.tsx`) and next to page titles (`components/layout/page-title-with-icon.tsx`).
+    *   If `appIconPaths` is empty or undefined, `PageTitleWithIcon` will display a generic document icon (`FileText` from Lucide React) as a fallback.
-    *   Can be updated via `ThemeProvider` if needed.
+    *   Can be updated via `ThemeProvider` if changed at runtime.
+    *   **Browser Tab Icon (Favicon)**: To change the icon displayed in the browser tab, you need to replace or update the static `public/favicon.svg` file.
+Changes to `appIconPaths` in `project.config.ts` update the in-app icon but do **not** automatically update the static favicon file.
 -   **`availableAccentColors: AccentColor[]`** and **`defaultAccentColorName: string`**:
     *   `AccentColor = { name: string; hslValue: string; hexValue: string; }`
     *   Defines the list of predefined accent colors available in the `ThemeSwitcher`.